 Welcome to the Southern Appalachian Naturalist Certification Program: Birds of the Smokies!
-Whether this is your first course or eighth course, we hope this is one of many weekends we'll learn and practice naturalist skills together as we gain knowledge about the Great Smoky Mountains.
-Please read this letter in full, as it contains information about our new procedures related to COVID-19.
+Whether this is your first or eighth course, we hope this is one of many weekends we'll learn and practice naturalist skills together in Great Smoky Mountains National Park.
+Please read this letter in full, as it contains essential information for your visit to Tremont.

 This weekend we will focus on the avifauna of the southern Appalachians.
 The diversity of vegetation types and physical characteristics of these mountains promote a species-rich bird community.
-By the end of the weekend our heads will be abuzz with birdsong and our eyes grown accustomed to searching out birds in forest and field.
+By the end of the weekend, our heads will be abuzz with birdsong and our eyes grown accustomed to searching out birds in forest and field.
 We will learn their habits, habitats, and physical and behavioral characteristics that help in their identification.

 Get ready!
-You have registered for an intense weekend during which we will cover material and skills that most people receive in a semester-long class.
+You have registered for an intense weekend during which we will cover material and skills most people receive in a semester-long class.
 If you think this sounds ambitious, you are right!
-In order to accomplish our goals, it is necessary for you to do some homework in the form of readings to give you the background information needed to take part in discussions and build your toolkit of skills - you'll find more information about readings and other ways you can prepare for the class below. will do our best to keep lecture time to a minimum and actually work on learning skills and practicing them in the field.
+To accomplish our goals, you must do some homework in the form of readings, which will give you the background information needed to participate in discussions and build your naturalist toolkit.
+Lecture time will be kept to a minimum so we can learn and practice these skills.